Product Gifting vs. Product Seeding:

 - Luxury or premium brands protecting credibility

 Every marketing dollar needs to justify itself.
-Here’s how gifting and seeding actually stack up when you factor in total cost, conversion, and earned media value.
+Here is how product gifting and seeding actually stack up when you factor in total cost, conversion, and earned media value.
+The benchmarks below are indicative averages drawn from Aspire’s State of Influencer Marketing 2026 and our own platform data across thousands of campaigns.

 How to Run a High-Converting Product Gifting Campaign